Are you visiting Arkansas in Fall? You should absolutely drive the Talimena Scenic Drive for epic fall colors and beautiful vistas.

 Talimena Drive is a winding road on the mountain ridge that follows the highest peaks in the area including Rich Mountain and Winding Stair Mountain.

-Driving the Talimena Scenic Drive is most popular from Spring through Fall.
+Driving the Talimena Scenic Drive is a popular tourist activity from spring through fall.

-Spring is the second most popular time to visit.
-The trees are in bloom in April and May.
+Spring is the second most popular time to visit for views as the trees are in bloom in April and May.

 The Talimena National Scenic Byway is just 54 miles long and can be driven in 2 hrs without stopping.

-However, the beautiful byway has 22 scenic vistas, 3 state parks and recreation areas and innumerable hiking trails along the byway.
+However, the beautiful byway has 22 scenic vistas and overlooks, 3 state parks and national recreation areas, as well as innumerable hiking trails along the route.

 We recommend spending at least 2 to 3 days to experience everything that Talimena Drive has to offer.